DanielYohai/PluralsightProject0/tasks.md

 If we ran the `main.py` module now, it would not run any unit tests since the tests are now located in a separate module, i.e. `test_unittests.py`.
 Therefore, it will be necessary to refactor the code snippet `unittest.main()` to include reference to where the unit tests are located:   `unittest.main(module=test_unittests)`

-Therefore your code in the file `main.py` should now look like this:
+Therefore your code in the section for the MAIN PROGRAM in the file `main.py` should now look like this:

 ```
 ## BEGIN MAIN PROGRAM